SorellaLabs/brontes/book/architecture/tree.md

 The `BlockTree` decodes, classifies and normalizes a block's transaction traces into a collection of `TransactionTrees`, each representing a transaction's call hierarchy.

-A `TransactionTree` organizes all EVM traces as `Actions`, which form the nodes of the tree.
+A `TransactionTree` organizes all EVM traces as a collection of `Action`, which form the nodes of the tree.
 Each `Action` normalizes core DeFi operations—such as swaps, flash loans, and mints—into a standardized format.
 This approach harmonizes idiosyncrasies between different DeFi protocol implementations, generalizing the representation of core primitives to establish a consistent analytical framework applicable across all protocols.

 ## Block Tree Building